adammulligan/dawn/README.md

 Requirements
 ------------

-For OS X recipes, you will need the [dmg cookbook](https://github.com/opscode-cookbooks/dmg).
+For OS X recipes, you will need the [dmg cookbook](https://github.com/opscode-cookbooks/dmg) and either XCode or the XCode Command Line Tools.

 Usage
 -----